gsaurus/evolution-engine/README.txt

  src folder is probably not the latest code, but should be easier to compile.
  There are zip files containing later code (20-12-2009), but may be missing other dependencies (?)

- The executable is built from a Test
+ The executable is built from MainTest.cpp

  New EvE - I couldn't find the latest code of new EvE, but found some network experiments that preceded it.